sdiehl/wiwinwlh/tutorial.md

 Template Haskell
 ----------------

-Of course the most uesful case of quasiquotation is the ability to procedurally generate Haskell code itself from inside of Haskell.
+Of course the most useful case of quasiquotation is the ability to procedurally generate Haskell code itself from inside of Haskell.
 The ``template-haskell`` framework provides four entry points for the quotation to generate various types of Haskell declarations and expressions.